Taccia Cha

 Performance on paper:

-There’s a small amount of water resistance, but most of the color washes away and creates a harsh cloud that makes the remains very difficult to read.
+There’s a small amount of water resistance, but most of the color washes away and creates a harsh, cloudy mess that makes the remains very difficult to read.

 Midori MD